-Developing a Coronavirus Business Strategy
+Developing Coronavirus Business Strategies

 As a business owner, you expect to have to deal with several issues.
 You may face employee absences, dips in profitability, and low cash flow.
 But you probably never expected a global pandemic to force you to close the doors of your physical store.
 According to MetLife and the U.S. Chamber of Commerce, almost half of small businesses expect it to take from six months to a year for the economy to get back to normal.
 These unprecedented times are tough on all of us, but we’re in the economic shutdown together.
-That’s why NuStream used our decade of marketing knowledge to put together some helpful tips for your Coronavirus business strategy.
+That’s why NuStream used our decade of marketing knowledge to put together some helpful tips for your Coronavirus business strategies.

 Show Some Compassion